Mean-square attractors for non-autonomous Caputo fractional stochastic differential equations: Mean-square semi-dynamical system

-\textbf{Assumption 3.} There exists a positive constant \( L \) such that for all \( x, y \in L^{2}(\Omega;\mathbb{R}^d) \) and \( p, q \in P \),
+\textbf{Assumption 2.} There exists a positive constant \( L \) such that for all \( x, y \in L^{2}(\Omega, \mathcal{F};\mathbb{R}^d) \) and \( p, q \in P \),

-Under Assumptions 1-3, there exists a unique solution to \eqref{eq0.2} (and the following stochastic Volterra integral equation \eqref{eq0.3}), and these solutions depend continuously on the initial value and the \(p \in P\) over any finite time interval \([0, T]\).
-The proof technique is identical to that employed for Theorems 2 and 3 in \cite{Doan-Kloeden}.
-We thus omit the details here.
+Assumptions 1-2 guarantee the existence and uniqueness of solutions to \eqref{eq0.1}, which depend continuously on the initial value and \(p \in P\) over any finite time interval \([0, T]\).
+The proof is analogous to that of Theorems 2 and 3 in \cite{Doan-Kloeden} and is omitted here.